The Ultimate Gitleaks Guide

 Symptoms:

-$ gitleaks detect
+$ gitleaks git

 # Hangs or takes extremely long time